-The 20G program is a continuation of the 15G program designed to build upon previous taught skills and further fill you curiosity.
-In this course students will be introduced in to the world of house wiring, advanced circuit board building and robotics.
+The grade 10 program is a continuation of the grade 9 program, designed to build upon previously taught skills and further fill your curiosity.
+In this course students will be introduced to the world of house wiring, advanced circuit board building, Arduino microcontrollers and the use of computer numerically controlled machinery.